 3. Pressure your PR team to ignore journalists' wishes

-They need us to hold on for two more weeks?
+You need us to hold on for two more weeks?
 Yes, boss.

-They require extra figures otherwise our credibility probably won’t be established with your editor?
+You require extra figures otherwise our credibility probably won’t be established with your editor?
 Right away, ma’am.

-They like the story, but it’s not big enough on its own and its only chance of running is to be absorbed into a bigger industry feature alongside our competitors?
+You like the story, but it’s not big enough on its own and its only chance of running is to be absorbed into a bigger industry feature alongside our competitors?
 Thank you so much for finding a way to make this happen for us at all, sir.

 Don’t get us wrong.
 We want the big, splashy, instantaneous result too.
 But we also know when it is and isn’t possible.

-Trust your PR team when they advise working with, not against, any particular journalist and their wishes - even if the outcome is not quite what you were expecting or hoping for.
+Trust your PR team when they advise working with, not against, any particular journalist and their wishes.
+Even if the outcome is not quite what you were expecting or hoping for.

 4. Try to dictate literally anything to journalists